ibm-cloud-docs/pattern-vpc-security/whitepaper.md

 #### Endpoint detection and endpoint protection capability
 {: #EDR-EPP}

 Endpoint detection and endpoint protection security are a detection and protect mechanism that works at the operating system and application levels.
 This can loosely be thought of as anti-virus on a server, but today’s endpoint detection and endpoint protection security solutions provide so much more like hardening, software patching, compliance monitoring, and threat hunting.
 Within {{site.data.keyword.Bluemix_notm}}’s Security and Compliance Center (SCC) solution is a component known as IBM Cloud Workload Protection.
 This might be likened to endpoint detection and endpoint protection security.
 This provides a broad range of security capabilities to include:

 - A unified and centralized framework to manage the security and compliance of applications, workloads, and infrastructure.
 - Host and image scanning, auditing, and runtime vulnerability management capabilities.
 - Posture management for a distributed environment.
 - Runtime detection and data enrichment.

 Within the context of this particular section, only runtime vulnerability and detection are discussed.
 IBM Cloud Workload Protection also has compliance components, and these are discussed in the governance, risk, and compliance section.

 For more information, see [Key features of {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}} Workload Protection](/docs/workload-protection?topic=workload-protection-key-features).
 This capability can also fall into a security mechanism that is known as vulnerability management.

-In addition, see [What is endpoint security](https://www.ibm.com/topics/endpoint-security) and [What is endpoint detection and response.](https://www.ibm.com/topics/edr).
+In addition, see [What is endpoint security](https://www.ibm.com/topics/endpoint-security){: external} and [What is endpoint detection and response.](https://www.ibm.com/topics/edr){: external}.

 ##### Options
 {: #endpoint-security-options}

  - {{site.data.keyword.Bluemix_notm}} Workload Protection - Fully integrated into {{site.data.keyword.Bluemix_notm}} with automation aspects and ties in with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}}
  - 3rd Party Endpoint Protection and Detection (EPP/EDR) - Stand-alone solutions without {{site.data.keyword.Bluemix_notm}} integration, but that may be applicable if a customer is using an endpoint security solution on-prem or in a multi-cloud situation.
-IBM Security, now known as Cybersecurity Services, has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax).
+IBM Security, now known as Cybersecurity Services, has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax){: external}.
 IBM Cybersecurity Services also sells, consults on, implements and manages various 3rd party EPP/EDR market solutions.
  - No workload protection endpoint security- This option depends upon the customer risk profile and what type of workloads are being used.
 This could be applicable in a private environment with no Internet access or low risk situations with dev and test environments, and perhaps where cost is a factor.

 ##### Best practices
 {: #endpoint-security-best-practices}